Building your layout- whether you do it or we do it, the same rules apply…

 To Use Roadbed or Not…

 Section Track with roadbed already answers this question with ‘yes’.
 In general, roadbed should be used for all track projects because it makes working the scenery to the track much easier.
-However, for certain urban and yard applications especially, roadbed is not necessary, especially when working on foam or when the track is to be glued down.
+However, for certain urban and yard applications especially, roadbed is not necessary, especially when working on Palight or foam or when the track is to be glued down.
 If roadbed is uses, cork is traditional and still very reliable and easy to place with glue and pins.
 Foam works so long as it is not being nailed (when nailed it is difficult to avoid ‘squashing’ the foam, making for an uneven track surface).
 Sticky roadbed is also available, a roll of sticky putty to which the track is ‘stuck’.
 This works very well for sectional track and has the advantage of allowing easy minor adjustments later.
 It is difficult to use with flexible track.

 To Solder the Rail Joints or Not:

 Track systems which have slide-on rail joiners that conduct electricity (Atlas, Bachmann, Peco, Micro Engineering, Walthers) should generally have the rail joiners soldered to the rails to improve electrical connection.
 However, make sure to leave a few unsoldered to allow the track to expand and contract.
 Use a low temperature solder such as Tix and a good soldering iron with controlled temperature tip.
-If you are unsure about this step, Rail Tales can solder your rails for you.
+If you are unsure about this step, Rail Tales can demonstrate the proper technique or solder your rails for you.
 The price will vary depending on complexity.

 To Paint the Track or Not: